| If you're seriously considering rebuilding your old carburetor

 are worn, but that doesn't happen very often with the AFB because the

+throttle body casting is so thick.
 Don't forget to clean the choke (including the piston).
 It

 frequently clogs up with carbon, so your choke sticks.
 If you want to